Strategic Planning Toolkit for Local Economic Development

 Laying a solid foundation ensures that your consultation, planning and implementation occur with minimal hiccups.
 Go through the following stages to make sure you have a strong foundation in place.

 - Start with the self-assessment which is the key to the process.
 It provides an overview of the various tools and templates available, allowing you to determine which components are right for your situation.
 Access those relevant to your customized process.

 - Setting the stage provides guidance on why strategic planning is a good idea, and initiates early conversations with key players that will generate important feedback and support.

 - Keys to success tool: Sometimes challenges exist that impede the strategic planning process.
 Use this simple tool to anticipate issues and ensure that it’s the right time for strategic planning.

 - Building the project team: It’s vital to have the right people on board to steer the process.
 Before proceeding, establish your committee or project team that will be involved at every stage.
-Template: Terms of Reference
+Template: Terms of reference

-- Workplan: From the self-assessment, you can easily organize your customized process into a high-level workplan that will guide the planning stages.
+- Workplan: From the self-assessment, you can easily organize your customized process into a high-level customized workplan that will guide the planning stages.